ariadnext/python-IDCHECKIO/README.rst

 **Credentials**

-To get your credentials, contact us by email with your all needs at: contact@idcheck.io You will receive two sets of credentials: one for test purpose only and on for production.
+To get your credentials, contact us by email with all your needs at: contact@idcheck.io You will receive two sets of credentials: one for test purpose only and one for production.

 **Platforms**